A live, interactive online workshop that looks at how white people can work for racial justice by:

 - how to be an ally (co-conspirator, accomplice, etc.)

-- the impact of racism on white people
+- impacts of racism on white people

 - how to develop a support network